null

 Source eco-friendly products

 Opt for eco-friendly products when finding the perfect presents for your loved ones.
-Consider each item's materials, usability, and longevity so that your present doesn’t become part of the problem one day.
+Consider each item's materials, usability, and longevity so your present doesn’t become part of the problem one day.
 For example, if you’re looking for activewear for a runner in your family, find recycled polyester running shorts or shoes made of recycled rubber.
 This way, they can enjoy workout clothing that wicks sweat in a circular manner.

 Purchase your gifts online

 Is there anything worse than driving all over town to fulfill your shopping list?
-It turns out it’s not just bad for your stress; the travel time is bad for your carbon footprint, too.
+It turns out it’s not just bad for your stress; the travel time is also bad for your carbon footprint.
 Online shopping allows you to shop from the comfort of your home, leaving you and the planet happy.
 Unfortunately, everything in life has an environmental footprint, including online shopping.
 You can minimize your impact by looking for companies that offer sustainable packaging.

 Shop online for green holidays